nerdoc/uberspace-tools/README.md

 # uberspace-tools

-This is a small repository to automate often-needed tasks on more than one Uberspace account.
+This is a small repository to automate often-needed tasks on more than one Uberspace account:

-* setting up a mailfilter config on an Uberspace server.
+* setting up a mailfilter config on an Uberspace server
 * renewing LetsEncrypt certificates

 The `install-mailfilter.sh script` takes care of adding the **SpamAssassin** and **DSPAM** services to your Uberspace account.
 It installs the `.mailfilter` file into place and uses a customized *dspam-learn* and mailfilter script that tries to determine which folder is the junk folder of each user (Junk-E-Mail, Spam, Junk).